nfreear/az-deploy-test/README.md

 ## Workflow

-The workflow _triggers_ and resulting branches are:
+The workflow _triggers_ and resulting logic-branches are:

  1. A `push` event 	— '_install, build and test_', then [`No deploy`][p]!
  2. Or, a `release published` event — '_install, build and test_', then [`Deploy..`][r]!